 During The Shoot

-It is the big day!
-It is photo shoot time, and I know you are excited!
+It is a big day!
+It is photoshoot time, and I know you are excited!
 I know you may be anxious, but I always tell people “don’t sweat the small stuff, everything is small stuff.”
 With all of this advice, we are giving you; prepare for some lights, camera, and action!

 Allow people in the room to make connections.
 Share your business’s social media page.
 Encourage them to post on social media and tag you; this could go a long way for your brand!